xixu-me/git-desktop/docs/technical/placeholders.md

 ## Placeholders and Replacements in Source Code

-As GitHub Desktop uses Webpack to transpile, minify and merge our code into unified scripts for each configuration we define, we use some tricks to manage complexity and enable some optimizations.
+As Git Desktop uses Webpack to transpile, minify and merge our code into unified scripts for each configuration we define, we use some tricks to manage complexity and enable some optimizations.